wernerglinka/metalsmith-forestry-starter/src/content/index.md

 This Metalsmith starter website is based on the [Bare Bones Starter](https://github.com/wernerglinka/metalsmith-bare-bones-starter "Bare Bones Metalsmith Starter").
 The difference is that this starter is setup with the Forestry IO Content Management System.
 Forestry is a JAMStack CMS that sit atop Github, allowing all content, including data json files, to be edited with a graphical UI.

-Every edit in Forestry will be committed to Github and this will trigger a site rebuild at Netlify.
-The demo site can be viewwd at [https://metalsmith-forestry-starter.netlify.app/](https://metalsmith-forestry-starter.netlify.app/ "https://metalsmith-forestry-starter.netlify.app/").
+Every edit in Forestry will be committed to [Github](https://github.com/wernerglinka/metalsmith-forestry-starter) and this will trigger a site rebuild at Netlify.

 A few pages have been implemented, you can add pages and folders in forestry directly in the dashboard.